Here, we take a closer look at these incredible collectible watches.

 Taking eight years to complete, the timepiece is named after the American banker who commissioned it in 1925.
 The 18k gold pocket watch features 24 complications including Westminster chimes, a perpetual calendar accurate to the year 2100 and a celestial chart for the nighttime sky of New York City, as seen from Graves’s Fifth Avenue apartment.

 The piece, which sold in 2014 at Sotheby’s, is still the most expensive pocket watch ever sold at auction.
 Apparently last wound in 1969, it is thought to still be working today.

 1. Patek Philippe Grandmaster Chime 6300A-010 — $31.19m

 The most expensive watch ever sold at auction is the Patek Philippe Grandmaster Chime 6300A-010 / ©Christie’s

 The most expensive watch ever sold at auction is the Patek Philippe Grandmaster Chime 6300A-010 selling for $31.19m at the Only Watch Auction in Geneva in 2019.

 Created especially for the charity auction, this particular model is the first and only Grandmaster Chime in steel, a material rarely used by the watchmaker to create a Grand Complication.

-Said to be the most complex Patek Philippe wristwatch ever made it features 20 complications, including a number of acoustic functions, two of which are patented premières: an alarm that strikes the preprogrammed alarm time and a date repeater that sounds the date on demand.
+Thought to be the most complex Patek Philippe wristwatch ever made, the spectacular timepiece features 20 complications, including a number of acoustic functions.
+Two of these are patented premières: an alarm that strikes the preprogrammed alarm time and a date repeater that sounds the date on demand.
 Just to up the exclusivity stakes, the dial is also inscribed with the words ‘The Only One’.